 The original kings as the image of God

 From the creation of man, we have been defined by our kingship over the world.
 Genesis 1:26–28 couches our imaging of God in terms of rulership.
 This is especially clear if we abbreviate each instance of “dominion” with the word “rule” to emphasize the point:

 And God said, “Let us make man as our image, and let them rule, rule, rule, rule, rule.”
 So God created man as his image, male and female, blessed them and said, “Be fruitful and fill the earth, and rule, rule, rule, rule.”
 Genesis 1:26–28

 This is the original biblical cosmology.
 I am not talking physics here—the word cosmology is broader than that.
-I’m talking about the ordering and running, not of the material world, but the human and also the spiritual world.
+I’m talking about the ordering and running, not just of the natural world, but of the human and also the spiritual world.

 Cosmology in the Bible is all about rulership—about who is in charge of whom, and what kinds of judgments they enforce.
-Do they accurately image God by loyally representing him, thus bringing about shalom—harmony and peace—or do they act corruptly in pursuit of their own goals, thus shaking the foundations of the earth (Psalm 82:5)?
+Do they accurately image God as sons, loyally representing him and continuing his work to bring about shalom—harmony and peace?
+Or do they act corruptly in pursuit of their own goals, shaking the foundations of the earth (Psalm 82:5)?

-In Eden, God established a kingdom, ruled by his viceroy Adam, with a people who included all Adam’s descendents, and a territory encompassing the whole earth (Genesis 1:28).
+In Eden, God established a kingdom, ruled by his son and viceroy Adam, with a people who included all Adam’s descendants, and a territory encompassing the whole earth (Genesis 1:28).

 This was the original kingdom of God, and much of the Bible is concerned with tracing its decline, division, reunion, and eventual restoration.